 In contrast, whenever we engage both our body and soul in our communication it is deeply personal, emotional and intimate.
 In fact, we would say, it becomes ‘intimacy’ only when there is emotional vulnerability and a giving and receiving of the internal life of each other.

-Gender preference in communication.
+Sexual preference in communication

 As men and women, we make use of both verbal and physical communication.
 That’s pretty obvious!